US top diplomat reassures Moldova amid Ukraine crisis | DW | 06.03.2022

 More than 230,000 refugees from Ukraine have crossed over the Moldovan border in a desperate bid to escape fighting since Russia's attack.

-Sandu said that the hundreds of thousands who have sought safety received food, transportation and temporary accommodation either at placement centers, or in the homes of ordinary citizens.
+Sandu said hundreds of thousands have sought safety, received food, transportation and temporary accommodation either at placement centers, or in the homes of ordinary citizens.

-In response, Blinken said that Moldova deserved "the world's gratitude for welcoming and protecting Ukrainians."
+In response, Blinken said Moldova deserved "the world's gratitude for welcoming and protecting Ukrainians."

 The Biden administration has requested $2.75 billion (€2.5 billion) from Congress in emergency and humanitarian assistance "to help countries like Moldova supporting refugees and address the humanitarian crisis from outside Ukraine."